-Berenty Private Reserve is the easiest place to see Ringtail lemurs and ‘dancing’ Verreaux sifakas in a 'natural' setting and, consequently, probably the island's best known nature reserve.
-Created 70 years ago by the de Heaulme family, which still owns and runs it, Berenty Reserve is a small area of in the middle of what used to be spiny forest but is now largely a sea of (alien) sisal fields.
+Berenty Private Reserve is the easiest place to see Ringtail lemurs and ‘dancing’ Verreaux sifakas in a natural setting and, consequently, probably the island's best known nature reserve.
+Created some 80 years ago by the de Heaulme family, which still owns and runs it, Berenty Reserve is a small area of Tamarind woodland and spiny bush in the middle of a sea of sisal fields.
 Dr. Alison Jolly’s Lords and Lemurs is a vivid account of the creation of Berenty and relations between the de Heaulmes and post-colonial Madagascar.

 There is a network of broad, well-maintained trails along which independent exploration is permitted.

 By day, you will see numerous Ringtail lemurs and Verreaux' sifakas, as well as some hybrid Brown lemurs, which were introduced to Berenty.
-At night, look for White-footed sportive lemur, Grey mouse lemur, the newly recognised Red-and-grey mouse lemur, and common and Lesser hedgehog tenrec.
+At night, look for White-footed sportive lemur, Grey mouse lemur, the newly recognised Red-and-grey mouse lemur, and Common and Lesser hedgehog tenrecs.

 Reptiles are prolific, including Warty and Jewell chameleons, various skinks and lizards and snakes such as the Madagascar ground boa.
-The Radiated tortoise, Geochelone radiata, and the Spider tortoise, Pyxis arachnoides, are both found in the reserve and in enclosures.
+The critically endangered Madagascar radiated tortoise, Geochelone radiata, and the Spider tortoise, Pyxis arachnoides, are both found in the reserve and in enclosures.
 The latter were rescued from markets or bred in captivity.
 Remember that all endemic Malagasy tortoises are threatened by the illegal trade in reptiles.

 Birding is good and around 100 bird species have been recorded at Berenty.
 Among the most sought-after resident species are Madagascar cuckoo-hawk, the stately Giant coua, Crested coua, White-browed owl, Sicklebill, Hook-billed and Chabert's vangas, Common newtonia and Madagascar mannikin.